beNative/udio-prompt-crafter/docs/MANUAL_FUNCTIONAL.md

 -   **Searching:** Use the search bar at the top to filter tags within the current category by name or synonym.
 -   **Tree View:** For complex categories, tags are organized in a hierarchical tree view.
 You can expand or collapse branches to navigate.
 -   **Clearing Tags:** If you have tags selected in a category, a "Clear" button will appear at the top right, allowing you to deselect all tags from that category at once.
--   **Text Categories:** Some categories, like "Lyrics" or "References," are free-form text boxes instead of tag lists.
+-   **Text Categories:** Some categories, like "References," are free-form text boxes instead of tag lists.
 Simply type your desired content here.
+-   **AI Lyric Helper:** When you select the "Lyric Helper Keywords" category, a special AI-powered section appears.
+This is a two-step songwriting assistant:
+    1.  **Generate Ideas:** Enter keywords (e.g., "summer, nostalgia, road trip") into the text box.
+The helper will also consider any selected "Genre" and "Mood" tags.
+Click "Generate Lyric Ideas," and the AI will produce several distinct themes for a song.
+    2.  **Generate Full Lyrics:** Once the ideas appear, each one will have a "Generate Lyrics" button next to it.
+Clicking this button will take that specific theme and use the AI to write a complete song with a conventional structure (verses, chorus, bridge, etc.).

 ### 3. Live Preview Panel (Right)